What is a Ham Radio License?

 The Kalamazoo Amateur Radio Club Can Help

 The Kalamazoo Amateur Radio Club offers classes to help you prepare for the Technician and General class licenses.
-Classes are usually offered in the fall and are often for 10 weeks (one session per week).
-Classes are usually held at the SW Michigan Red Cross Chapter.
-Our volunteer instructors are willing to offer classes more often if there are at least five people that will attend.
+Classes are usually offered in the fall and are for 11 weeks (one session per week; licensing exam is offered the eleventh week ).
+Classes are usually held at the American Red Cross of Southwest Michigan.
+If there are more than 5 people willing to attend, classes may be offered at other times.

-If you want more information about licensing or our licensing class, please contact the local licensing coordinator at email@example.com.
+If you want more information about licensing, or our licensing class please contact the local licensing coordinator John Tucker at email@example.com.

 If you would like to register for a local licensing class, please send email containing your name, telephone number, email address (that you check), and general questions to the local licensing coordinator at firstname.lastname@example.org.
 This will get you on a class list and will allow the licensing instructor to contact you about a class (confirmations, reminders or schedule changes).

 As a convenience for those completing our licensing classes, the licensing exam(s) will be held at the instructional location at the last class meeting.